PantherFlow (Beta)

 or join

-If your query is still running slowly after implementing the best practices above, it's recommended to:
+If your query is still running slowly after implementing the best practices above:

-Check the number of returned rows to see how much data you are querying.
+Check the number of returned rows to see how much data you're querying.

 Reach out to your Panther Support team for additional help.